-Figure 5-2 shows the fuel diversity index (FDI_c) for PJM installed capacity.34 The FDI_c is defined as $1 - \sum{i=1}^{N} s_i^2$, where s_i is the percent share of fuel type i.
-The minimum possible value for the FDI_c is zero, corresponding to all capacity from a single fuel type.
-The maximum possible value for the FDI_c is achieved when each fuel type has an equal share of capacity.
+Figure 5-2 shows the fuel diversity index (FDI) for PJM installed capacity.
+The FDIc is defined as $1 - \sum{i=1}^{N} s_i^2$ , where $s_i$ is the percent share of fuel type i.
+The minimum possible value for the FDIa is zero, corresponding to all capacity from a single fuel type.
+The maximum possible value for the FDI is achieved when each fuel type has an equal share of capacity.
 For a capacity mix of eight fuel types, the maximum achievable index is 0.875.

-The fuel type categories used in the calculation of the FDI{c} are the eight fuel sources in Table 5-3.
-The FDI{c} is stable and does not exhibit any long-term trends.
+The fuel type categories used in the calculation of the FDIc are the eight fuel sources in Table 5-3.
+The FDI2 is stable and does not exhibit any long-term trends.
 The only significant deviation occurred with the expansion of the PJM footprint.
-On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about

-12,000 MW of generation.35 The reduction in the FDI_c resulted from an increase in coal capacity resources.
-A similar but more significant reduction occurred in 2004 with the expansion into the ComEd, AEP, and Dayton Power & Light control zones.36 The FDI_c decreased on average 0.1 percent from 2016 to 2017.
-The average monthly capacity share of gas generators increased by 1.0 percentage point from 35.1 percent in 2016 to 36.1 percent in 2017.
-The average monthly capacity share of a generators from 36.9 percent in 2016 to 36.1 percent in 2017.
-Figure 5-2 also includes the expected FDI_c through June 2020 based on the clearing of RPM auctions.
-The expected FDI_c is indicated in Figure 5-2 by the dashed orange line.
+On April 1, 2002, PJM expanded with the addition of Allegheny Power System, which added about 12,000 MW of generation.
+The reduction in the FDI2 resulted from an increase in coal capacity resources.
+A similar but more significant reduction occurred in 2004 with the expansion into the ComEd, AEP, and Dayton Power Et Light control zones.
+The average FDI2 for the first three months of 2018 decreased 0.02 percent from the first three months of 2017.
+Figure 5-2 also includes the expected FDI2 through June 2020 based on cleared RPM auctions.
+The expected FDIc is indicated in Figure 5-2 by the dashed orange line.

-The FDI{c} was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.37 There were 118 units with installed capacity totaling 30.8 GW identified as the high estimate of being at risk.
-The dashed green line in Figure 5-2 shows the FDI{c} calculated assuming that the capacity from these 118 units that has cleared in a RPM auction is replaced by gas generation.
-The FDI{c} under these assumptions would decrease by 0.065 (9.4 percent) on average from the expected FDI{c} for the period January 1, 2018, through June 1, 2020.
+The FDIc was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
+There were 118 units with installed capacity totaling 30.8 GW identified as the high estimate of being at risk.
+The dashed green line in Figure 5-2 shows the $\text{FDI}{c}$ calculated assuming that the capacity from these 118 units that has cleared in a RPM auction is replaced by gas generation.
+The $\text{FDI}{c}$ under these assumptions would decrease by 0.067 (9.6 percent) on average from the expected $\text{FDI}{c}$ for the period April 1, 2018, through June 1, 2020.